Martin20494/Grid_Orientation/README.md

 ![problem_idea_003](https://github.com/Martin20494/Grid_Orientation/assets/55137629/65c5d839-0db1-4d79-aecd-7baa78c5b4a5)

-The above figure shows the difference in sampling an artificial LiDAR point cloud with all ground elevation values of 1 m and river elevation values of 0.5 m onto a North-South square grid versus a 45-degree rotated grid using 10-meter resolution.
-This resulted in significant differences in the representation of the river, as seen in the river profiles, which can create different waterways along its length.
-Due to its potential significant impacts on the flood modelling process, in this study, we quantify the uncertainty in flood model outputs caused by transforming this grid orientation using a Monte Carlo method.
+The figure above shows the difference in sampling an artificial LiDAR point cloud, with ground elevation values of 1 m and river elevation values of 0.5 m, onto a North-South square grid versus a 45-degree rotated grid using a 10-meter resolution.
+This difference significantly affects the representation of the river, as seen in the river profiles, potentially creating varying waterways along its length.
+Due to its potential significant impact on flood modeling, this study quantifies the uncertainty in flood model outputs caused by grid orientation transformation using a traditional Monte Carlo method.

 ![S3_proportion_wd](https://github.com/Martin20494/Grid_Orientation/assets/55137629/840e5b4e-4801-43e2-80ff-0804d696ccbb)